-"Whiplash" is the common term for the injury and subsequent medical fallout resulting from an abrupt back-and-forth flexion of the neck, which is common in car accidents.
+"Whiplash" is the common term for the kinds of soft tissue injuries that often result from an abrupt back-and-forth flexion of the neck, which is common in car accidents.
 Chances are you've seen whiplash portrayed on television, usually involving a less-than-reputable plaintiff's attorney fitting a client with a neck brace for a fake injury.
-The reality is that whiplash can be very painful and disruptive, and filing a lawsuit for a whiplash injury could be your best option in some situations.
+This kind of negative association is one reason why the term "whiplash" has fallen out of favor—these days more specific terms like "cervical muscle strain" or "neck strain" are often used.
+Whatever the name, the reality is that whiplash-type injuries can be very painful and disruptive, and filing a personal injury lawsuit could be your best chance to get fair compensation.

 There is no guarantee that an insurance adjuster will pay out on your claim.
 There is no guarantee that the person who caused the accident will even have insurance.
-You may have to file a personal injury lawsuit to facilitate collection of your damages.
+You may have to file a personal injury lawsuit to facilitate collection of your losses.

 In no-fault states, pursuing a lawsuit for a whiplash injury can be difficult due to threshold injury and damage requirements.
 In states not governed by no-fault law, you may be able to file a lawsuit as a matter of right.
 Should your case go to suit, you may be able to recover non-economic damages such as pain and suffering in addition to your economic damages.
-A local attorney is best positioned to advise you on the laws of your jurisdiction and the potential outcome of your case.
+A local personal injury attorney is best positioned to advise you on the laws of your jurisdiction and the potential outcome of your case.

 Bottom line: Whiplash-type injuries are often derided as "fake claims," but they are legitimate soft tissue injuries.
 A sudden, violent extension and retraction of your neck can cause serious physical problems, and can impair your ability to function on a day-to-day basis.
 Following a few simple steps should boost your chances of getting a fair personal injury settlement.